-In light of the foregoing, the initial focus of CWD monitoring and management in Colorado has been on free-ranging deer, especially mule deer.
-Estimated infection rates in several deer herds in the northwest part of Colorado have become sufficiently high to be concerning; without changes in management, CWD will become more and more common in an infected herd and can eventually cause population level declines.
-Fifteen-year (2003-2017) trends in prevalence were analyzed in the 6 deer herds included in mandatory testing (Table 1).
-Prevalence estimates declined or remained relatively constant in 2 herds where management actions were prescribed to control CWD during this time period.
-Prevalence in adult males increased in the remaining 4 herds.
-The largest change in prevalence trends for a single herd was a 10-fold increase from 1.5% to 15.3% in 15 years.
-The prevalence trend of just the mandatory testing results solidified concerns about increasing prevalence in some herds and prompted the revival of a statewide CWD Response Plan.
+In light of the foregoing, the initial focus of CWD monitoring and management in Colorado has been on deer, especially mule deer.
+Estimated infection rates in several deer herds in the northwest part of Colorado have become sufficiently high to be concerning.
+The cause for concern is because without management CWD will become more and more common in an infected herd and can eventually cause population level declines over time.
+Fifteen-year (2003-2017) trends in prevalence were analyzed in the six deer herds included in mandatory testing (Table 1).
+Prevalence estimates declined or remained relatively constant in two herds where management actions were prescribed to control CWD during this time period.
+Prevalence in adult males increased in at least one of the remaining four herds (D-07).
+The largest change in prevalence trends for a single herd (D-07) was a ten-fold increase from 1.5% to 15.3% in fifteen years.
+The prevalence trend of just the mandatory testing results solidified concerns about increasing prevalence rates in some herds and prompted the development of a statewide CWD Response Plan.